pangenome/HumanPangenomeBYOD2024/06_HackingWithOurData.md

-# Reference Graph Pangenome Data Analysis Hackathon 2023
+# Human Pangenome Bring Your Own Data (BYOD) analysis Workshop 2024

 ## Understanding H3ABioNet pangenome graphs

 ### Chromosome 6 pangenome graph with 14 haplotypes

-You can find the `pggb` graphs for all chromosomes here: `/cbio/projects/031/andreaguarracino/6samples`.
+You can find the `pggb` graphs for all chromosomes here: `/cbio/projects/031/erikg/6samples`.
 Each graph was made with 6 diploid samples (so 12 haplotypes) plus 2 reference genomes (`GRCh38` and `CHM13`).

 We extract the MHC locus and color bars by haplotype.